2017 Las Vegas shooting: Legal proceedings

 In November 2017, a lawsuit was filed on behalf of 450 of the victims of the shooting, which claimed that the Mandalay Bay Hotel had shown negligence by allowing Paddock to bring a large amount of weaponry into the building.
 In July 2018, MGM Resorts International countersued hundreds of victims, claiming that it had "no liability of any kind" for the attack, under a 2002 federal law passed in the wake of the September 11 attacks.
 On October 3, 2019, MGM Resorts reached a settlement of $800 million with the victims of the shooting, which was approved by a judge on September 30, 2020.

 In 2019, a Texan gun store owner, backed by the NRA, appealed the national ban on bump stocks enacted the same year by classifying rifles with bump stocks as machine guns.
-The case was finally decided in his favor on 14 June 2024 by a majority opinion from the US Supreme Court that bump stocks should not be considered as machine guns in the meaning of the law.
+The case was finally decided in his favor on 14 June 2024 by a majority opinion from the U.S. Supreme Court that bump stocks should not be considered as machine guns in the meaning of the law.
 Justice Samuel Alito (who joined the majority) said in a separate statement that the Congress was free to counteract this decision by amending the applicable law.
 In a dissenting opinion, three judges stated that semi-automatic guns with bump stocks should be considered as machine guns, since multiple bullets would be released by one pull of the trigger, without manual reloading.

 Thousand Oaks shooting

 Some people who were at the scene of the Las Vegas shooting when it occurred were also present during a November 2018 mass shooting at the Borderline Bar and Grill in Thousand Oaks, California, which left thirteen dead, including the gunman.
 One person said the number of Las Vegas survivors at the bar may have been as high as 60.
-It was confirmed that a survivor of the Las Vegas shooting had died in the Thousand Oaks shooting.
+It was confirmed that Telemachus Orfanos, a survivor of the Las Vegas shooting had died in the Thousand Oaks shooting.